Everyone can code: Apple, Pathlight collaborate to deepen students' coding literacy

 The 17-year-old's app, called Master, combines psychology and machine learning to make learning more effective for students.

 "Learning how to build apps allowed me to turn problems I faced from obstacles into solutions," he said.
-"I was one of the very first people to take part in the programme, and it allowed me to springshot my career."
+"I was one of the very first people to take part in the programme, and it (was a springboard for) my career."